 2. Gone Girl (2014)

-Based on Gillian Flynn’s 2003 novel of the same name, ‘Gone Girl‘ film is directed by David Fincher.
-The plot divulges no information and unravels itself at snail’s pace, much like Rosamund Pike’s character.
+Based on Gillian Flynn’s 2003 novel, ‘Gone Girl,’ the film is directed by David Fincher.
+The plot divulges no information and unravels itself at a snail’s pace, much like Rosamund Pike’s character.
 It focuses on a struggling husband-wife pair going through marital problems when the wife mysteriously disappears and is suspected dead.
 The film explores themes of gender inferiority among men and the flailing economy of modern America.
-It also presents a look into the toxic relationships that people allow to fester and what hellish form it can take if remained unchecked.
+It also presents a look into the toxic relationships that people allow to fester and what hellish form they can take if they remain unchecked.
 The cast is a stellar one including Ben Affleck, Neil Patrick Harris and Tyler Perry, who give commendable performances.
 But it is Rosamund Pike whose performance garnered universal critical acclaim and was nominated for an Academy Award.
-Fincher, as always, delivers with the film with one of the best thrillers of recent times.
+Fincher, as always, delivers the film with one of the best thrillers of recent times.

 Read More: Best Gambling Movies of All Time